JustSage/Numeric-Analysis-Final-Project/README.md

 3. The upper bound of the y axis to integrate in
 4. The lower bound of the x axis to integrate in
 5. The upper bound of the x axis to integrate in
+6. The number of points to use in the method.

 After all of the input is given, you will receive the approximation of the integral.